 Website dedicated to collecting Antique & Classic cameras, lenses & related photographica

 I am a collector and researcher of 19th century photographica.
-I am looking to purchase cameras, lenses, images, books, and advertising of the 1839-1879 period.
+I am interested in purchasing cameras, lenses, images, books, and advertising of the 1839-1879 period.
 American Daguerreotype and Wet Plate cameras are especially desired.
 I also purchase collections as well as Leica, Rolleiflex, and other fine classic cameras.
-Can provide consultation on collections as well as auction estimates.
 Email me at firstname.lastname@example.org

 Click the banner above for Camera Collecting books.........